 Impact Spotlight

-Access to internet for hundreds of women and their families
+First time access to internet for hundreds of women and their families

-Digital training hubs to promote women entrepeneurship
+Digital training hubs facilitate and empower women entrepreneurship

 About